Conkle's Hollow State Nature Preserve 24858 Big Pine Road, Rockbridge, OH 43149 | GPS Tracking: (39.452935, -82.572075)

 There are 2 Trails to hike, Upper Trail and Lower Trail:

-1) Lower Trail is a ¾ mile long, one-way, wheelchair-accessible trail.
+1) Lower Trail is a ¾ mile long, wheelchair-accessible trail.
 It takes about 1 hour to hike the trail.

 2) Upper Trail is a one-way trail that is 2 miles long.
 This hike may be considered strenuous for those who are not physically fit, do not hike regularly, or have health issues such as knee surgeries or heart problems.
 It involves a moderate to steep incline, uneven steps, 70 to 100-foot cliff drops, paths with visible roots, and steep terrain.
 It is not suitable for young children, unfit adults, or pets.